wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-direct-routing/includes/2-design-call-flows.md

 1. Enter a valid FQDN for the SBC.

     > [!NOTE]
-    > Note: Make sure the domain name portion of the FQDN matches a domain that's registered in your tenant and keep in mind that the “*.onmicrosoft.com” domain name isn't supported for the SBC FQDN domain name.
+    > Make sure the domain name portion of the FQDN matches a domain that's registered in your tenant and keep in mind that the “*.onmicrosoft.com” domain name isn't supported for the SBC FQDN domain name.
 For example, if you have two domain names, “contoso.com” and “contoso.onmicrosoft.com,” use “sbc.contoso.com” as the SBC name.
 If using a subdomain, make sure this subdomain is also registered in your tenant.
 For example, if you want to use “sbc.service.contoso.com,” then “service.contoso.com” needs to be registered.

 1. Configure the following settings for the SBC, based on your organization's needs: